19-ade/For_your_consideration_crux/README.md

 hello_world.py: thats the telegram bot . it also runs commands like /bonk, /woof to generate a cheems photo and a dog photo respectively. no / before words invokes the chatbot .

+I havent included the exported chat data for privacy purposes; although with a few modifications any conversation data(whatsapp , telegram etc) can be used to train the bot.